jfrimmel/python-json-db/README.md

 query all statements, with the option to limit the number of rows returned.
 Currently you cannot specify a filter in the statement.

+### select
+Similar to read(), but for each row a tuple of two is returned, where the first entry is the ID and the second one is the data.
+This can be used for specifing an entry in a table (e.g. for updating or deleting).

 ### insert
 Insert a new data set into a table.
 It is always inserted at the end of the table entries.